-So, like millions of Canadians, tonight I legally went to sleep high.
-I slept great, everything was bliss: Think of the scene from 22 Jumpstreet where Channing Tatum is in candy-land having the best trip of his life – that was me.
+So, like millions of Canadians, tonight, I legally went to sleep high.
+I slept great, and everything was bliss: Think of the scene from 22 Jumpstreet where Channing Tatum is in candy-land having the best trip of his life – that was me.
 I woke up in the morning to find out that I got my period to which I must remember to say thank you to momma nature for both of her gifts today – love you, sis.
 I’m sure many of you can relate when I say period cramps are deadly.
-I remember when I was in highschool, my period was literally the easiest thing to deal with, aside from the bleeding of course.
-I never used to get cramps, it would not disrupt my daily activities how it does now.
-Now, from the waking moment of getting my period all I can focus on is the immense pressure radiating everywhere from and in my uterus.
-The only things that give me temporary relief are chocolate and chamomile tea and then after a while the pain comes shooting back ten fold.
-I’ve tried Midol and other forms of medication but nothing seems to work effectively enough to ease the muscle tension and anxiety that menstruating brings.
+I remember when I was in high school, my period was literally the easiest thing to deal with, aside from the bleeding, of course.
+I never used to get cramps; it would not disrupt my daily activities how it does now.
+Now, from the waking moment of getting my period, all I can focus on is the immense pressure radiating everywhere from and in my uterus.
+The only things that give me temporary relief are chocolate and chamomile tea, and then after a while, the pain comes shooting back tenfold.
+I’ve tried Midol and other forms of medication, but nothing seems to work effectively enough to ease the muscle tension and anxiety that menstruating brings.

-Let’s talk about it openly, aside from the taboo, cannabis is a medicinal treatment method as it has been for centuries.
+Let’s talk about it openly.
+Aside from the taboo, cannabis is a medicinal treatment method as it has been for centuries.
 The South Asian community I am a part of is terrified of marijuana.
-They are convinced it will become yet another drug the boys and men will get addicted to, so obviously it is up to the women to keep this from happening by starting gross rumors, judging you and more aunty behavior – omg I just looked up at my clock and it says 4:20 LOL, PUFF PUFF AUNTY.
-Upon proper research and confirmation, cannabis could prove to be an effective treatment method in the South Asian community for some of the physical and mental pains that plague the community but because it is essentially a drug, it is considered to be another forbidden apple on the tree of things we are not allowed to be doing or talking about.
+They are convinced it will become yet another drug the boys and men will get addicted to, so obviously it is up to the women to keep this from happening by starting gross rumors, judging you and more aunty behavior – omg I just looked up at my clock, and it says 4:20 LOL, PUFF PUFF AUNTY.
+Upon proper research and confirmation, cannabis could prove to be an effective treatment method in the South Asian community for some of the physical and mental pains that plague the community.
+However, because it is essentially a drug, it is considered to be another forbidden apple on the tree of things we are not allowed to be doing or talking about.

 Pelley, V. (2017, January).
 Cramps Suck.
 Could Weed Be the Cure?.
 Cosmopolitan, 102-0107.